-The truth is that we have all been in situations where we have made mistakes that had dire or unintended consequences.
+We have all been in situations where we have made mistakes that had dire or unintended consequences.
 Some of us have lost the game, destroyed the project, set the company back, or let down a loved one.
-The truth is that at some point in time we have all been a disappointment; either to someone else or to ourselves.
-Unfortunately, there always seems to be someone we hold in high regard ready to point out our failures, as though we were not already abundantly aware of it.
+The truth is that at some point in time, we have all been a disappointment, either to someone else or to ourselves.
+Unfortunately, there always seems to be someone we hold in high regard ready to point out our failures as though we were not already abundantly aware of them.

 So let’s talk about compassion and how best to define it.
 The best definition of compassion that I have ever read comes from a Tibetan scholar named Thupten Jinpa.
 He said, “Compassion is a mental state endowed with a sense of concern for the suffering of others and aspiration to see that suffering relieved.“